jleahred/jle_cpp_tk/src/support/support.md

 **JLE_SS** will produce a `ostringstream` with all it powers (and safer than +), therefore more expressive

+##  Converting

+s_try_sxxx  Convert an string to integer, double, duration, time point...

+You can provide a value in case conversion fail.
+It will return a tuple with the converted value or the default and a boolean indicating if conversion was right

+Another utilities are...

+- Trimming
+- Align
+- Splitting

 links:
     - example: @link /support/ex_jle_ss.cpp @endlink
+    - example: @link /support/ex_jle_string.cpp @endlink
     - header: @link /support/string.h  @endlink